brunobord/stardrifter/stardrifter/you.md

 and spent in other weaponry, armor and fuel for your pirate ship.

 !!! rule ""
-    Apply a +1 to Fight, -1 to Reputation, +1 to Pilot.
+    Apply a +1 to Fight, -1 to Reputation, +1 to Drift.

 ## Your origin